| Title: | Covariance Measure Tests for Conditional Independence |

 Additional arguments passed to |

 The generalised covariance measure test tests whether the conditional covariance of Y and X given Z is zero.
+This implementation also supports the TRAM-GCM test for survival responses, which tests whether the expected conditional covariance between the score residuals of a Y on Z regression and X is zero.

 components: